 The lake also is home to decent fishing for a variety of warmwater fishing including largemouth bass and panfish.
 Bluegill fishing can be very good.

 More: Ohop Lake Fishing

-The South Puget Sound is fished for a variety of species including for salmon such as blackmouth (local Chinook) and for saltwater perch.
+The South Puget Sound is fished for a variety of species including for migratory salmon as well as blackmouth (locally feeding Chinook) and for resident species.

 There also are some prospects for shellfishing in the region, including for prized Dungeness crabs.

 Some key angling access points in Pierce County include Gig Harbor and Point Defiance.

 This big river still can put out some pretty good salmon fishing these days, when the runs are decent.